 Your baby may not need to be bathed with soap every day.
 Some days a simple relaxing bath is all that is needed to keep baby clean.
-Our Baby Bath Herbs are a comforting, gentle blend of organic botanicals that soothe the skin, help relax fussy babies and are a great alternative to a daily soap bath.
+Our Baby Bath Herbs are a comforting, gentle blend of organic botanicals that soothe the skin and help relax fussy babies.

 - Combines a gentle blend of organic oats and botanicals to soothe delicate skin